orangeshow about an orange?

-The goal of this project was to make 8 LEDs pulsate with individual frequencies, so that with differently colored LEDs, the combined color with slowly change.
+The goal of this project was to make 8 LEDs pulsate with individual frequencies, so that with differently colored LEDs, the combined color would slowly change.

 To control the intensity of the LEDs an AT Tiny26L microcontroller was chosen.
 The AT Tiny26 has one built-in PWM (Wikipedia: PWM) channel that can be used to control the intensity of a LED, but 8 channels is needed to control 8 LEDs, so the PWM-functionality has to be provided by a software program.